nazaninean/spyke/README.md

 # Spyke ⚡

-**What's spiking in neuroscience — a Spotify-style paper discovery feed.**
+**What's spiking in brain sciences research?.**

-Spyke is a live neuroscience paper discovery app.
+Spyke is a live brain science paper discovery app.
 It pulls from three real-time sources — OpenAlex, Semantic Scholar, and bioRxiv — and presents them as a clean, fast, searchable feed organized by field.

 No backend.
 No API keys required.
 Open the page and it works.